 Technological interventions for domestic/sexual violence

-Laura is an ARC DECRA Senior Research Fellow in the Department of General Practice and the Centre for Family VIolence Prevention at the Royal Women's Hospital.
-She is deputy lead of the Researching Abuse and Violence program, a member of the Melbourne research Alliance to End ViolencE against women and their children (MAEVe) and a Fellow with the Melbourne Networked Society Institute (MNSI).
+Laura is an ARC DECRA Senior Research Fellow in the Department of General Practice.
+She is deputy lead of the Sexual Abuse and Family Violence (SAFE) program, a member of the Melbourne research Alliance to End ViolencE against women and their children (MAEVe) and a Fellow with the Melbourne Networked Society Institute (MNSI).
+She is also affiliated with the Centre for Family VIolence Prevention at the Royal Women's Hospital and the NHMRC Safer Families Centre for Research Excellence.
 Laura has a background in sociology, with an emphasis on qualitative methodologies.